Last updated on January 7th, 2024 at 10:57 am

 Earlier this week I shared my hair care regimen for the summer.
 It was all about how I’ll be caring for and maintaining my fine tresses when the humidity starts to kick in – some time around June.
-In this post, I’ll be sharing my go to summer hairstyle for less shrinkage.
+In this post, I’ll be sharing one of the easiest summer styles for natural hair that gives a lot less shrinkage than your typical wash and go.

 Fine natural hair requires consistency with care but sometimes you have to re-evaluate your regimen when the seasons change and then make the necessary modifications.
 I mentioned that in my summer hair regimen post.